 Ninety percent of HR leaders know they need to be more strategic, but 49 percent don’t know what they need to do to get there.
 Your people are the biggest factors in your organization’s success, and the biggest line item in your company’s budget.
 That’s why Lever partnered with Hired on a webinar titled, Breaking Down Barriers: Taking Talent Acquisition from Reactive to Strategic.
 In it, Mike Bailen, VP of People at Lever, and Michelle Weaver, CFO at Hired, discussed actionable ideas to help your organization build a more forward-thinking talent acquisition program.
-If you identify with the 73 percent of attendees who said they are largely reactive when it comes to hiring, read on for 4 tips to build a more proactive recruitment strategy.
+If you identify with the 73 percent of attendees who said they are largely reactive when it comes to hiring, read on for 4 tips to build a more strategic recruitment strategy.

 The most important step toward becoming more strategic is to meet regularly with your company’s leadership team.
 You need to understand your company goals over the next 12-24 months, and how those translate to hiring.
 Then, you can begin to think about which skill sets you will need long-term, and whether you will be able to develop them or buy them.

 Learn which roles are a priority for the business, and how to sequence them.
 Every hiring manager thinks their role is the most important, but some are more critical to the success of the business.
 Some should also be sequenced based on the long-term hiring plan.
 If you’re building out an entire team, for instance, you may want to hire the manager first.

 2. Utilize data to inform realistic hiring goals